 Overall, EHX-Big Muff pedals bring one of the most classical and coveted bass distortions you can find out there.
 From a bass player’s pint of view, I prefer going for the simpler Big Muff Pi as it can get annoying handling the crossover section.

 However, the tones of both these effects are quite similar, so it’s all a matter of how much control you want.

 Lastly, the price is a steal.
 For any of the two options.

 ZVex Woolly Mammoth Vexter Fuzz Bass Effect Pedal

 Are you looking for something out of this world?
 Well, guess what, the ZVez Wolly Mammoth Fuzz is the effect that makes Cris Wolstenholme’s tone (Muse bass player).
 In fact, this is the pedal he uses most often, the clearest example being the song “Guiding Light.”

 Muse is not the only major band showcasing this pedal.
 This baby is used for hundreds of brands out there, including Arctic Monkeys, The White Stripes, The Black Keys, Panic!
 At the Disco, Tame Impala, Billy Talent, …

-As you can imagine, this is the bass distortion for punk, punk rock, reggae, indie rock, and alternative rock.
+As you can imagine, this is the bass distortion pedal for punk, punk rock, reggae, indie, and alternative.